 Holy Trinity Church

-St Augustine’s Church in Highfields is on the corner of Reis Rd East and the New England Hwy and was established by 1873.
+St Augustine’s Church in Highfields was on the corner of Reis Rd East and the New England Hwy and was established by 1873.

-According to a book on Spring Bluff History, the church may have been moved there from The Toowoomba Cemetery and before that the church was at Ballard's Camp (in the 1860's).
-Some of the stained glass windows from the original church were used in the Anglican church at Geham.
+According to a book on Spring Bluff History, the church was at Ballard's Camp (in the 1860's).
+Some of the stained-glass windows from the original church were used in the Holy Trinity Anglican church at Geham.

-The Holy Trinity Anglican Church at Geham was originally built in 1891 by the Plant family, the 30-person church held services on the fourth Sunday of the month.
+The Holy Trinity Anglican Church at Geham was originally built in 1887 with "opening services at Geham on Sunday October 16" (TC&DD General Advertiser 15/10/1887).
+The list of "Closed churches" has the dedication date as 29/10/1891 by The Most Reverend St Clair Donaldson[9].
+The 30-person church was built by the Plant family, and services were held on the fourth Sunday of the month.
 It was situated on Plants Lane.
-It is about 400 metres south west of the school.
-It was probably demolished in 1940s
+It is about 400 metres southwest of the school.
+It was demolished in 1940s about a mile away and rebuilt on the present location.

 A committee member of the church, James Crighton, (whose ancestor was the builder Samuel Plant), said "the current caretakers were too old to continue looking after it.
 Only about nine people attend per month, which is why they've decided to cut their losses.
 It's never been connected to electricity - there's no toilet, you had to use a bucket."